 10 steps before you sign.
 Enter email to unlock.

 Lunch trade has recovered post-COVID but evening dining in the CBD remains 30% below pre-2020 levels (Destination NSW data).
-High rents, declining evening foot traffic, and intense competition from both established institutions and new entrants make this a very difficult market for new restaurants without significant capital and brand recognition.
+High rents ($22,000+/mo), declining evening foot traffic, and intense competition from both established institutions and new entrants make this a very difficult market for new restaurants without significant capital and brand recognition.

 Lower average dining spend ($42 per head versus $68 Sydney inner average) combined with strong chain restaurant competition makes independent restaurant economics very challenging.
 Rent-to-revenue ratios for new entrants typically exceed 20%.
+Score breakdown: footfall is adequate but demographics, rent fit, and competition all score poorly for independent operators.

 Sydney restaurants succeed and fail on location more than any other factor.
 Run your address through Locatalyze before you sign anything.